-These Sugar-Free, Oil-Free Oatmeal Pancakes are made entirely from oats and have NO added sugar or oil!
+These healthy oatmeal pancakes are made with a combination of oats and oat flour and have NO added sugar!
 A simple and easy recipe that our family loves.

 I've tried many a pancake recipe, let me tell you.
 Many flops, some minor successes, nothing that truly rocked my socks off.